Dealer Aiming for the Top

 “I go after anyone I come across – Dealers, Preferred Customers, catalog customers, retail and commercial accounts,” Neuinhouse said.
 “I have specific plans depending on which type of account I am going after.
 For instance, if I’m at a show or event I’m prepared for all of them by having literature, catalogs, testimonials and my knowledge.
 I don’t just sit at a booth and wait for someone to come to me; I go out and talk to everyone who gives me a chance and ask the questions to see what type of account would suit them best.”

 Getting, Keeping Different Accounts

 Landing an account and keeping one is not the same.
-Smythe tailors her approach to each type of account.
+Neuinhouse tailors her approach to each type of account.

-When it comes to landing an account, Smythe is persistent, yet not overbearing.
+When it comes to landing an account, Neuinhouse is persistent, yet not overbearing.

 “As for visits, I don’t have an average time frame,” she said.
 “Sometimes it is an instant sign-up, where others I visit every few months and they have not yet signed.
 They have not told me ‘no,’ so I still continue to pop in and just say ‘hi’ and remind them how AMSOIL will benefit them by bringing new customers to their location.”